Lapland (Finland)

-Lapland (Note: Lappi /fi/; Lappi; Lappi; Lappland; Lappland; Лапландия; Lapponia; Skolt Sami: Ла̄ппӣ мäддкåҍддь, Lappi mäddkå'dd) is the largest and northernmost region of Finland.
+Lapland (Note: Lappi /fi/; Lappi; Lappi; Lappland; Lappland; Лапландия; Lapponia; Ла̄ппӣ мäддкåҍддь) is the largest and northernmost region of Finland.
 The 21 municipalities in the region cooperate in a Regional Council.
 Lapland borders the Finnish region of North Ostrobothnia in the south.
-It also borders the Gulf of Bothnia, Norrbotten County in Sweden, Finnmark County and Troms County in Norway, and Murmansk Oblast and the Republic of Karelia in Russia.
+It also borders the Gulf of Bothnia and the Norrbotten County in Sweden, Finnmark County and the Troms County in Norway, and Murmansk Oblast and the Republic of Karelia in Russia.
 The topography of Lapland varies from vast mires and forests in the south to fells in the north.
-The Arctic Circle crosses Lapland, so polar phenomena such as the midnight sun and polar night can be viewed in this region.
+The Arctic Circle crosses Lapland, so polar phenomena such as the midnight sun, the polar night and the northern lights can be viewed in this region.

 Lapland's cold and wintry climate, coupled with its relative abundance of conifer trees such as pines and spruces, means that it has become associated with Christmas in some countries, most notably the United Kingdom, and holidays to Lapland are common towards the end of the year.
 However, the Lapland region has developed its infrastructure for year-round tourism.
 For example, in 2019, tourism during the snow-free period grew more than in the winter season.
 In recent years, Lapland has also become a major tourist destination for celebrities as well as royalty.

-Rovaniemi is the main regional centre of Lapland, and the Rovaniemi Airport is the second busiest airport in Finland.
+Rovaniemi is the main regional center of Lapland, and the Rovaniemi Airport is the second busiest airport in Finland.
 Besides tourism, other important sectors are trade, manufacturing and construction.
 Like Rovaniemi, Inari is also one of the most important tourist destinations in Lapland for foreign tourism.

 Lapland has been connected with the legendary "North Pole" home of Santa Claus (Father Christmas or Saint Nicholas) since 1927, when Finnish radio host Markus Rautio said that Santa Claus lived on Korvatunturi, a fell in the region.
 Later, Rovaniemi staked a claim as Santa's "official hometown" and developed the Santa Claus Village attraction to encourage tourism.
 However, this has brought overtourism as a mild phenomenon.